 The region has its own language as well as Spanish and generates a fifth of Spain's 1.1 trillion-euro ($1.3 trillion) economy.
-Polls consistently show most Catalans want the right to decide their future in a referendum but are evenly divided over splitting from Spain.
+Polls consistently show most Catalans want the right to decide their future but are evenly divided over splitting from Spain.

 — 2006: Spain's central government and Catalan authorities agree on devolving more powers to the northeastern region, including finance, health care and education.

 — 2008: Spain, along with many others in Europe, enters a multi-year financial crisis that eventually leads to belt-tightening, recession and mass unemployment.
 Many Catalans feel their wealthy region could do better on its own.

 — 2010: Spain's Constitutional Court strikes down key parts of the 2006 charter, inadvertently breathing new life into the secession movement.
 Pro-independence parties win a regional election.